FRCTeam4069/FRC2022/README.md

 sudo apt-get install gdebi-core sudo gdebi GitHubDesktop-linux-2.6.3-linux1.deb
 ```

+#### WPILib Tools
+Download [WPILib Tools](https://github.com/wpilibsuite/allwpilib/releases/tag/v2022.1.1) for your respective platform.
+The releases can be found at the bottom of the page.

+Installation instructions:
+1. Open the WPILib installer.
+2. Select "everything".
+3. Click the option to not install VSCode.
+4. When the install is finished, you are good to go.

 ### Clean Code
 For organization, please keep the code you write clean and readable.